xXxn0b0d3xXx/termux-nethunter/README.md

   * System V shared memory (shmget, shmat, shmdt and shmctl) emulation on Android using ashmem for use in Termux.

     https://github.com/termux/libandroid-shmem

+  * libandroid-support:
+    implementation of functionality missing in Bionic libc

+  * Audio support through OpenSLES
+  * Better access to GPU and OpenCL